craigbuckler/oldclink/src/pages/about-budleigh-salterton/#index.md

 > A place to soothe the soul.
 We love it here.
 <cite>K &amp; R Masters, Newton Lonquille</cite>

 Budleigh Salterton is in an area of outstanding natural beauty on the Jurassic coast between Exmouth and Sidmouth in East Devon.
-The town has fewer than 6,000 residents but is less than half an hour's drive from Exeter, the capital of Devon.
+The small town has fewer than 6,000 residents but is less than half an hour's drive from Exeter, the capital of Devon.

 The promenade along the famous pebble beach leads to the Otter estuary.
 Things to do in Budleigh Salterton: